-Many parents may spend a bit of time worrying about how many times their child goes or is constipated.
-According to research there is 1-36% of children being constipated and is more prevalent in boys.
-If your child has constipation or poos in their pants past their developmental age, you might have come across the term ‘Encopresis’ or Soiling?
+Many parents may worry about how often their child goes or is constipated.
+According to research, 1-36% of children are constipated, which is more prevalent in boys.
+If your child has constipation or poos in their pants past their developmental age, you might have encountered the term ‘Encopresis’ or Soiling.

-Eric the Bowel and Bladder Charity define Encopresis as:
+Eric the Bowel and Bladder Charity defines Encopresis as:

-‘The passage of a normal poo in an inappropriate place’ – for example a child who chooses to do their poo behind the sofa.
+‘The passage of a normal poo in an inappropriate place’ – for example, a child who chooses to do their poo behind the sofa.
 It is not associated with constipation.
-Primary Encopresis is a name given to children never potty trained, Secondary Encopresis can be diagnosed following trauma or constipation, hence, soiling is an overall term for both.
+Primary Encopresis is a name given to children who have never been potty trained.
+Secondary encopresis can be diagnosed following trauma or constipation.
+Hence, soiling is a general term for both.

 What goes wrong in the body when we soil

-When children become severely constipated, often from withholding their stool, the walls of the rectum stretch.
-The ability of the external anal sphincter muscles to contract and keep the stool in the rectum is overcome by the stretch of the enlarged rectum and stool then leaks out without the child knowing.
+When children become severely constipated, often from withholding their stool, the walls of the rectum stretch, and the ability of the external anal sphincter muscles to contract and keep the stool in the rectum is overcome by the stretch of the enlarged rectum, and stool then leaks out without the child knowing.